 Plans and pricing

-PDF Complete is offered in two premium versions, Office (opens in new tab) and Corporate (opens in new tab).
+PDF Complete is offered in two premium versions, Office and Corporate.
 The names might be a bit confusing to some, as the Corporate version is actually the lower tier, starting at $49.95 (though it’s discounted regularly).
 The Office edition, on the other hand, starts at $129.95, and is similarly discounted on a regular basis.
 The Corporate edition comes with a basic range of editing features, including the ability to rotate and move pages, insert and delete content, fill out forms, and scan documents into an editable PDF.

 On the other hand, the Office edition comes with everything included in Corporate, plus some advanced editing features, as well as the ability to export to different formats.
 This includes various Microsoft Office formats, as well as XML, EPUB and more.
 This edition also enables secure editing features, as well as a convenient snipping tool.

 There’s a free demo available, though unfortunately it doesn’t cover the complete range of features available in the full application.
 Users might want to read carefully about how some of the advanced features work before committing to a premium purchase, even after testing the demo version.